flythereddflagg/ait_exp/docs/SOP_versions/content/20-Measurement-and-Data-Collection.md

 1. Power off the furnace
 2. Shutdown TADA
-   1. Close the TADA_UI program
+   1. Close the TADA User Interface program
    2. Unplug TADA's USB connection
    3. Unplug the wall power from the TADA power supply
 3. Shutdown ARIA and store accessories